Long- and Short-Term Health Effects & Dangers of Cocaine Use

 • Aortic dissection (i.e., tear in the aorta).

-Regularly injecting cocaine directly into the bloodstream can result in additional damage due to collapsed and scarring of the veins.1
+Regularly injecting cocaine directly into the bloodstream can result in additional damage due to collapsed veins and scarring.1

 Long-Term Effects of Cocaine and Crack Cocaine on the Respiratory System

-Smoking crack cocaine can have result in acute complications can cause chronic or severe long-term complications or consequences on the respiratory system.5 Some of these complications include:5,6
+Smoking crack cocaine can lead to severe long-term effects on the respiratory system.
+Some of these complications include:5,6

 • Chronic coughing.